nicholas-long/environment/zet/20230925193834/README.md

 # testing on mac os

 ## resolved issues
+- [20230905160850](/zet/20230905160850/README.md) directory for executable short commands to run on path
+  - trying to avoid using graphquery to build this because it might be hard to get it working
 - if running on a mac, it is recommended to install homebrew first
   - issues trying to run homebrew as root? edit script to use no sudo for brew
 - bat can be installed with brew